AnalystKAL/QR-Code-Component/README.md

 ## Acknowledgments

 I learnt a few lessons about mobile view flexbox and proper media query format from @femacaraeg Product Card solution.
-So thank you Fe.
+Thank you Fe.